Stawamus Chief Hiking Trails

 The classic route for a good half to full day hike is to ascend Second Peak and then continue on, following the orange trail blazes, to Third Peak.
 This is also a 7km round trip and should be given 6 to 7 hours to accomplish.

 Hiking the Chief is a challenge.
 Graded as an intermediate hike, there are, on First and Second Peak, chains and ladders for some of the more technical parts of the trail to aid you in getting to the top.
-When it’s wet, the rock is slippery so keep that in mind, as there are drop offs on the summits that fall hundreds of feet.
+When it’s wet, the rock is slippery so keep that in mind, as drop-offs on the summits fall hundreds of feet.
 Bring plenty of water and some extra clothing as weather in the mountains can change at the drop of a hat.